 Masterclass Support

 I get the feeling that Masterclass takes feedback seriously, so I felt the need to add this section to my review because not a lot of websites talk about their impressive support.
+A while back, I noticed that their website didn’t have a way to search for their courses by category.
+When I wanted to find courses about “writing,” I’d have to scroll through all their classes to find the relevant ones, which was time-consuming.

 I sent them an email about this, and they responded saying how much they appreciated the feedback.
 A few months later, they added a category menu, which made it easier to find all the writing courses.
+Whether they had that idea in the bag already — it’s hard to say.
+But it leads me to believe they do value their member’s feedback.

 Masterclass Review Cons